xxayt/MGSV/README.md

 ## 📄 Abstract
 > *Adding proper background music helps complete a short video to be shared.
-Previous research tackles the task by video-to-music retrieval (V2MR), which aims to find the most suitable music track from a collection to match the content of a given query video.
+Previous work tackles the task by video-to-music retrieval (V2MR), aiming to find the most suitable music track from a collection to match the content of a given query video.
 In practice, however, music tracks are typically much longer than the query video, necessitating (manual) trimming of the retrieved music to a shorter segment that matches the video duration.
 In order to bridge the gap between the practical need for music moment localization and V2MR, we propose a new task termed <u>M</u>usic <u>G</u>rounding by <u>S</u>hort <u>V</u>ideo (MGSV).
-To tackle the new task, we introduce a new benchmark, MGSV-EC, which comprises a diverse set of 53K short videos associated with 35k different music moments from 4k unique music tracks.
-Furthermore, we develop a new baseline method, MaDe, which performs both video-to-music **ma**tching and music moment **de**tection within a unifed end-to-end deep network.
-Extensive experiments on MGSV-EC not only highlight the challenging nature of MGSV but also sets MaDe as a strong baseline.*
+To tackle the new task, we introduce a new benchmark, MGSV-EC, which comprises a diverse set of 53k short videos associated with 35k different music moments from 4k unique music tracks.
+Furthermore, we develop a new baseline method, MaDe, which performs both video-to-music **ma**tching and music moment **de**tection within a unified end-to-end deep network.
+Extensive experiments on MGSV-EC not only highlight the challenging nature of MGSV but also set MaDe as a strong baseline.*

 ## 👀 Introduction